kubernetes/registry.k8s.io/README.md

 the rest of the community infra deployments: https://github.com/kubernetes/k8s.io/tree/main/registry.k8s.io

+For publishing to registry.k8s.io, refer to the docs at https://git.k8s.io/k8s.io/k8s.gcr.io#managing-kubernetes-container-registries

 ## Stability

 registry.k8s.io is GA and we ask that all users migrate from k8s.gcr.io as